alexfernandez/alexfernandez.github.io/2017/origins-language.md

 A value of 12 seems certainly achievable.
 We will use the symbol 𝛫 (math Kappa) to represent a single consonant.

+Using content words would have limited utterances greatly, and specially the ability to combine them.
+Function words on the other hand can be combined readily, creating the first sentences.
+There are other reasons such as the use of pronouns ('I' and 'you') as deictic words in a sentence, without which conversations would be really inane and would be limited to point out that there are an entity from one of 12 possible categories out there, at any given time.

 There must have been a definite advantage for hominins that can combine simple meanings into one coherent whole, as compared with those that could only emit separate sounds.